Section 9 Project management

 Operations team handoff meeting

-Before a project kicks off, Michaela and/or Amanda will meet with the project manager to give them an overview of how this project was conceptualized, what deliverables are included in the scope of work, how flexible or rigid the timeline and deliverables are, the envisioned project team composition or plans for recruiting and hiring, and any other relevant details about the funder, project team, partner, or body of work.
+Before a project kicks off, Michaela and/or Sarah will meet with the project manager to give them an overview of how this project was conceptualized, what deliverables are included in the scope of work, how flexible or rigid the timeline and deliverables are, the envisioned project team composition or plans for recruiting and hiring, and any other relevant details about the funder, project team, partner, or body of work.
 This will help ensure a smooth handoff between project scoping and project execution.

 Planning and strategy meeting between the project manager and project PI(s)